 Common Mistakes to Avoid with Accent Colors

-- Using too many accent colors creates visual clutter and eliminates any clear focal point.
+- Using too many accent colors at once

 When to Hire a Professional Painter